course-details-portlet

 Course content

-The course concentrates on the development of artistic research practice and contextualisation.
-It covers the initial phases of research and concept development of an artistic research project.
-The course focuses on questions of artistic research and what constitutes practice-led research in contemporary art.
-This course prepares MFA candidates for practice-based research in contemporary art.
-It aims to help MFA candidates to steep themselves in the theory of their own research area, and to develop relevant methods and techniques of inquiry in contemporary art, in which they will apply to their projects.
+The course focuses on the introduction and development of artistic research practices and their respective contextualisation in contemporary art, society or other fields of research.
+It comprises the initial phases of research and concept development of an artistic research project.
+The course explores questions of artistic research and what constitutes practice-led research in contemporary art and beyond.
+It aims to help MFA candidates to dig and delve into the theory of their own research area, and to develop relevant methods and techniques of inquiry.

 Learning outcome

-The objective is to focus and develop an MFA artistic research project which is to be presented and defended in the MFA exhibition and final exam at the end of the two-year term.
+The objective is to focus and develop an MFA artistic research project which is to be presented in a public setting and defended in the final exam at the end of the two-year MFA program.
 On completion of this course, students will be able to:

-- develop relevant approaches and methods for proceeding forward with their artistic research
+• develop relevant approaches and methods for progressing with their artistic research

-- identify and contextualize currently dynamic issues in oneʼs field of research, in the sense of open questions, new topics and trends
+• identify and contextualize relevant issues in their field of research, in the sense of open questions, new topics and tendencies

 Learning methods and activities